 Peter S. Williams, Associate Professor II (NLA University College)

 Rune Øystese, Associate Professor of Christian Education (NLA University College)

 The research group's work

 In the research group there will be room for presenting and discussing a variety of different research projects and reading and discussing research articles and books.
-Much of the operational mode of the group is focused on presenting and reflecting on research papers from master students, doctoral students and senior researchers.
-The group will meet on-site in Bergen (or in Stavanger with the cooperating VID group “Church and Practice”, CAP) for a full day session once or twice per semester.
-The group also meets online for shorter meetings every month.
+Much of the operational mode of the group is focused on presenting and reflecting on research papers from master students, doctoral students, and senior researchers.
+RITHM works in close cooperation with its “sister research group” at VID Specialized University, CAP (“Church and Practice”).
+The two groups meet online for shorter session presenting research and discussing projects every month.
+The groups also meet on-site in Bergen, or in Stavanger with the for a full day session once per semester.

 The group is used to facilitate mentoring for emerging researchers and for those who seek to be advice for promotion in their academic career.
 The research group put great effort in helping researchers publish high-quality, peer-reviewed articles and books.